Yowezy/MedicApp-Multi-Authentication/README.md

 9. Start the server:
 `php artisan serve`

-## Usage
-Visit http://localhost:8000 in your web browser to access the app.
-You will be prompted to log in with your credentials.

-# The application has two types of users: admin and medical staff.
+The application has two types of users: admin and medical staff.

 ## Admin User
 The admin user can manage all hospitals' patient records, view all records, create new records, update existing records, and delete records.
 The admin can also assign roles to users to make them admins.